-Could I Get into Graduate School with a 2.7 or 2.8 GPA?
-How to Get into Grad School with a 2.7 or 2.8 GPA (Potentially!)
+Can I Get into Graduate School with a 2.7 or 2.8 GPA?

 While a 2.7 or 2.8 GPA may not necessarily be considered bad, it’s possible that with these grades, you may not have done as well in your undergrad program as you might have hoped.
 Possibly life got in the way.
 By the same token you may just have not been ready.
 Even so, you’ve probably grown as a person and as a student as you’ve moved on from college.
 In other words, there’s no reason for lower grades in college to stop your academic plans!